FDA advisors reject MDMA therapy for PTSD, amid concerns over research

 “In totality, these results support [that] MDMA in combination with psychological intervention provides significant and meaningful reductions in PTSD symptoms and functional impairment in patients with PTSD,” said Berra Yazar-Klosinski, chief scientific officer for Lykos.

-FDA staff and outside advisors did not dwell on those rosy results, though.
+FDA staff and the advisors did not dwell on those rosy results, though.

 While the study took steps to “blind” study participants, there was considerable discussion around the fact many of those in the study could tell they had received the experimental drug, leading to what’s known as “functional unblinding,” which can ultimately affect the results.